 One of the biggest misconceptions when it comes to taking care of a beard is that most guys think "My beard isn't long enough to worry about it".
 We like to inform folks that, when it comes to beards, size doesn't matter!

 It is up to YOU as the beard owner to take responsibility by taking care of the hair on your face with as much or with even more care than the hair on your head.
 Below are a few common issues with simple tips on taking better care of those manly whiskers:

-You are the only person who really knows where that beard has been!
-An awesome beard requires BIG responsibilities.
-For most of us: food, drinks, bedtime slobber etc… can cause our beards to carry unpleasant aromas, and this can easily send the ladies the opposite direction when you lean in for a smooch if you don’t take proper care of your facial hair.
+You are the only person who actually knows where that beard has been!
+For most of us: food, drinks, bedtime slobber etc.. can cause our beards to carry unpleasant aromas, and this can easily send the ladies the opposite direction when you lean in for a smooch if you don’t take proper care of your facial hair.

-Some guys find their beards emitting odors later on in the day.
-A great solution for this would be to find the nearest restroom and give those whiskers a quick rinse with some soapy water.
-If you really want to freshen that beard up, then grab a bottle of our scented Beard Oil to keep in your desk, car, gym locker etc… and apply it after that midday wash and you are right back to looking soft, dapper and smelling like a real man should!
+Some fellas find their beards emitting odors later on in the day.
+A great solution for this would be to find the nearest restroom to give those whiskers a quick rinse with some soapy water.
+If you really want to freshen that beard up, then grab a bottle of our scented beard oil to keep in your desk, car, gym locker etc… and apply it after that midday wash then you'll be right back to looking soft, dapper and smelling like a real man should!

 Did you know that quality all-natural beard oils can provide antibacterial properties that help keep your beard fresh and cleaner throughout the day?

 Many men have problems with an itchy beard (especially when you first start growing a new beard).
 There are only two solutions that are heavily suggested across the beard industry to help cure itchiness:

 Option 1.
 Chop it off (if you prefer manliness, then this is not an option!)

 Poor Hair Growth